cpriest/micro-chalk/README.md

 ![](res/img/NestingStyles.png)

 #### Nested Template Literals
-You can nest template literals as deep as you like, each literal will be evaluated and the results may contain further marked sections.
+You can nest [Template Literals](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals) as deep as you like, each literal will be evaluated and the results may contain further marked sections.
 Some sophisticated and pedantic examples are shown below.

 ```js
 const log = require('micro-chalk')